The Remains of the Day (film): Production

-A film adaptation of the novel was originally planned to be directed by Mike Nichols from a script by Harold Pinter.
+A film adaptation of the novel was originally planned at Columbia to be directed by Mike Nichols from a script by Harold Pinter with a projected budget of $26 million.
+Meryl Streep’s then-agent, Sam Cohn, and the director sold her on the plum role of Miss Kenton.
+Both Streep and Jeremy Irons read for Nichols, but the filmmaker opted not to cast them in roles later filled by Emma Thompson (ten years Meryl's junior) and Anthony Hopkins (twenty years Emma's senior).
+Cohn, who was also Nichols's agent, didn’t make it clear to Meryl that she was no longer a candidate for Miss Kenton; she learned only later, after reading about Thompson's casting.
+Shortly thereafter Streep made headlines after she fired her long time, east coast agent, signing with rival agent Bryan Lourd at the powerful Creative Artists Agency.

+James Ivory had taken an interest in the book and with his producing partner Ismail Merchant, they planned to make the film for $11.5 million.

 Some of Pinter's script was used in the film, but, while Pinter was paid for his work, he asked to have his name removed from the credits, in keeping with his contract.
 Christopher C. Hudgins observes: "During our 1994 interview, Pinter told [Steven H.] Gale and me that he had learned his lesson after the revisions imposed on his script for The Handmaid's Tale, which he has decided not to publish.
 When his script for The Remains of the Day was radically revised by the James Ivory–Ismail Merchant partnership, he refused to allow his name to be listed in the credits" (125).
 Though no longer the director, Nichols remained associated with the project as one of its producers.

 The music was recorded at Windmill Lane Studios in Dublin.